Things to do nearby Ellwood

 Within half an hour you could be walking along the banks and through the ancient woodlands of peaceful Loweswater.
 The western Lake District remains relatively untouched by tourism and so you can spend a few hours by this lovely lake with hardly another soul in sight.
 Don’t forget to stop off at the Kirkstile Inn for a tasty meal!
 If you haven’t got your fill of beautiful scenery from Loweswater, carry onto Crummock (the narrow road passes right along the side of the lake) and Buttermere.

 Also on the coast is Maryport, a historical town with an Aquarium, golf course, the Senhouse Roman Museum, and a maritime museum.
-Head a little further along to Workington, a bustling town with an interesting industrial heritage, two theatres, a cinema, a Jump Mania trampoline park, and lots of shops in its pedestrianised centre.
+Head a little further along to Workington, a bustling town with an interesting industrial heritage, two theatres, a cinema, and lots of shops in its pedestrianised centre.